NeedleVoid/Needlevoid/README.md

 - People who cover me or bother non stop (I first kindly ask if something or just move, but if you keep doing it then yeah 🤷);

-  (This isn't necessary DNI, but I don't like talking about past relationships so keep in mind I probably will back away in any type of mentions of them, even if they aren't related to me)
+  (This isn't necessary DNI, but I don't like talking about my past relationships so keep in mind I probably will back away in any type of mentions of relationships, even if they aren't related to me)